-The Evans family is a multi generation family group of singers and musicians whose passion is to serve the Lord Jesus Christ with the gifting that He has given, playing and singing to bless others and to teach people about the love of God.
+The Evans family is a multi generation family of singers and musicians whose passion is to serve the Lord Jesus Christ with the gifting that He has given, playing and singing to bless others and to teach people about the love of God.

 Colin Gardner – Tenor

 Colin earned a living as a truck driver for many years and has taught his family well the foundational truths of God’s Word.
-Affectionately dubbed ‘Poppy’, Colin is a wonderful granddad to all his grandkids.
+Affectionately dubbed ‘Poppy’, Colin is a wonderful grandpa to all his grandkids.
 Along with Aileen, Colin helps the family on Mondays with general house cleaning and washing the mountain load of sheets.
 He loves telling the kids stories and you will often find him buried under two or three little ones, all eager to hear his latest tale.

 Although he usually plays the role of silent observer, he does have his Pearls of Wisdom, as the family call them, when he will interject with two or three words of advice.
 The Evans kids have often said how interesting it would be to compile all of his sayings into a book.